Electro707/ee-parts-database/docs/database_spec.rst

 PCB Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Table Name: ``pcb``

 ============= ========================= =========== =======================================================
-Name          SQL Type                  Required?
+Name          Type                      Required?
 Description
 ============= ========================= =========== =======================================================
-id            INTEGER PRIMARY KEY       YES         Each row in the database will contain an unique SQL ID stock         INT                       YES         The number of parts in stock board_name    VARCHAR                   YES         The board's name.
-Can also be thought of as the project's name rev           VARCHAR                   YES         The pcb's revision sub_rev       VARCHAR                               The pcb's sub-revision comments      TEXT                                  Comments about the part parts         JSON                      YES         A JSON list containing all of the parts used for this project
+stock         int                       YES         The number of parts in stock board_name    str                       YES         The board's name.
+Can also be thought of as the project's name rev           str                       YES         The pcb's revision sub_rev       str                                   The pcb's sub-revision comments      str                                   Comments about the part parts         list                      YES         A list containing all of the parts used for this project
 ============= ========================= =========== =======================================================

-Parts JSON List
+Parts List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The parts JSON is a list of dictionaries containing the all parts used for a particular board.
+The parts is a list of dictionaries containing the all parts used for a particular board.

 The dictionaries in this list is formatted as follows for a component: